carbonplan/carbon-removal-application/markdown/general-application.md

 <textarea rows='5' cols='50' placeholder='<100 words' />

-c) List and describe **up to three** key upcoming milestones, with the latest no further than Q2 2023, that you’ll need to achieve in order to scale up the capacity of your approach.
+c) List and describe **up to three** key upcoming milestones that you’ll need to achieve in order to scale up the capacity of your approach.

 <table>
   <tr>